Header image

 She joined the German Aerospace Center, Institute of Communications and Navigation, in 2021, where she is currently working as a Ph.D.
 Researcher in urban mobility applications. received the M.Sc. degree in big data from the Euromed Universtiy of Fes, Morocco, in 2020.
 Her current research interests include machine learning methods for smart city applications, multimodal transportation, and mobility models for user flow prediction.

-Ms. Yilin FAN
+Ms. Yilin Fan

 Phd Student